BittieTasks/BittieTasks/legal/privacy-policy.md

 - Device information and IP addresses
 - Location data (when using location features)

-## 3. SPECIAL PROTECTIONS FOR CHILDREN
+## 3. ADULT-ONLY PLATFORM

-### COPPA Compliance
+### Age Requirements
-- **No Users Under 13**: Platform prohibits registration by children under 13
-- **Parental Consent**: Required for users aged 13-17
-- **Limited Data Collection**: Minimal data collection for minor users
-- **No Behavioral Advertising**: No targeted advertising to minors
+- **Platform Restriction**: TaskParent is designed for users 18 years and older only
+- **No Child Data**: We do not knowingly collect personal information from children under 18
+- **Adult Services Only**: Platform exclusively facilitates household task services between adults

-### Platform Service Limitations
+### Service Focus
-**IMPORTANT**: TaskParent does not provide or facilitate childcare services of any kind.
-Our platform is exclusively for household task marketplace services (cleaning, cooking, errands, organization).
-All data collection and safety measures are designed for adult-to-adult household service transactions only.
+TaskParent does not provide or facilitate childcare services of any kind.
+Our platform is exclusively for household task marketplace services (cleaning, cooking, errands, organization) performed by and for adults.

 ## 4. HOW WE USE YOUR INFORMATION